famouswriter978/fwgWhisper/README.md

 ## Closing notes
 It is well known that reading improves writing, and writing improves comprehension.
 Likewise, writing should improve by speaking.
 Perhaps we're advancing backwards to an oral tradition.

+I acknowledge my daughter Sarah E. Gutz's contributions.
+She uses Whisper 'for effect' in her Speech-Language-Pathology work and selflessly provided her time and expertise to make this tool real.
+She drew up the logo too!

 ## License
 fwgWhisper's code are released under the MIT License.
 See [LICENSE](https://github.com/openai/whisper/blob/main/LICENSE) for further details.